leksyking/monty/README.md

-0x19 stacks and queues, LIFO and FIFI
+0x19 stacks and queues, LIFO and FIFO